jdrouet/mrml/readme.md

 With the same linux amd64 machine, to render the amario template

-- Node: 62.803ms
+- Node: 606.59ms
-- Rust: 13.180ms
+- Rust: 3.48ms

-To reproduce those results:
+To reproduce those results, you can follow the configuration [in the gitlab-ci.yml](./.gitlab-ci.yml) or look on [codebench.cloud](https://app.codebench.cloud/#/repo/github/jdrouet/mrml)

-- Node, in `example/mjml-bench` run `npm start -- ../../resources/template-amario.mjml`
-- Rust, run `cargo bench amario`

 ## Missing implementations